AMWA-TV/is-04/docs/Controllers.md

 Implementers of Controllers are strongly recommended to support multiple versions of the NMOS APIs simultaneously in order to ease the upgrade process in live facilities.
 ~~[reference](https://specs.amwa.tv/is-08/releases/v1.0.1/docs/5.0._Upgrade_Path.html#requirements-for-channel-mapping-clients)~~

+Controllers MUST be tolerant to URNs which have not yet been defined, but which might be added in later API versions as defined in the [Use of URNs section of the APIs: Common Keys document](APIs%20-%20Common%20Keys.md#use-of-urns) in this specification. (_JRT NOTE: moved into General section but is from IS-04 specification_)

 #### HTTP Error Codes & Responses
 The NMOS APIs use HTTP status codes to indicate success, failure and other cases to Controllers as per [RFC 7231](https://tools.ietf.org/html/rfc7231) and related standards.
 Where the RAML specification of an API specifies explicit response codes it is expected that a Controller will handle these cases in a particular way.